EarlyHints/earlyhints.github.io/CPTS/shells-and-payloads.md

 ## Payloads

-* [https://swisskyrepo.github.io/PayloadsAllTheThings/](https://swisskyrepo.github.io/PayloadsAllTheThings/) - Good resource for payloads
-* [https://github.com/bats3c/darkarmour](https://github.com/bats3c/darkarmour) - Good for obfuscated windows binaries
+[This](https://swisskyrepo.github.io/PayloadsAllTheThings/) is a good resource for payloads [This](https://github.com/bats3c/darkarmour) is a good resource for obfuscated windows binaries
-* msfvenom - See above

 Msfconsole is a very easy tool and makes things very automated!
 Use search to look for exploits